gauravxor/ControlShift/Readme.md

 ## Architecture

-- **OdinService** handles authentication and authorization.
+- **OdinService** handles authentication, authorization, and onboarding.
 - **NucleusService** manages user-related operations.
 - **CrownService** maintains the leaderboard logic.
 - **GalactusService** serves as the API gateway.

+## Tech Stack

+- Java 21 (Amazon Corretto 21)
+- Maven 3.9.9
+- Spring Boot 3.4.5 (per service)
+- Docker

 ## Getting Started

-Each service is a standalone Spring Boot application.
-You can run them individually or all together using Docker Compose (coming soon).
+Each service is a standalone Spring Boot application and can be run independently.

-## Prerequisites

-- Java 17+
-- Maven 3.8+
-- Docker & Docker Compose